ryvor/ryvor.github.io/_pages/projects.md

 ---
 layout:      projects
 title:       Projects
-show_collection: projects
-description: "All the projects I've done so far."
+description: All the projects I've done so far.
-no_groups: true
-sidebar: true
-order: 1
+permalink:   /Projects/
 ---